Trehalose: properties, sources, biosynthesis, role, and digestion

 It is the major disaccharide present in growing plants.[18]

-It was first detected in plants in 1913, in Selaginella lepidophylla, also known as resurrection fern or false rose of Jericho, a desiccation-tolerant vascular plant.[1]
-It was subsequently found also in green algae, mosses, and liverworts, non-vascular plants of the Marchantiophyta division, and ferns.[10]
+It was first detected in plants in 1913 in Selaginella lepidophylla, also known as resurrection fern or false rose of Jericho, a desiccation-tolerant vascular plant.[1]
+It was subsequently also found in green algae, mosses, and liverworts, non-vascular plants of the Marchantiophyta division, and ferns.[10]
 Its presence in angiosperms was long believed to be due to microbial or bacterial contamination, or to an analytical artifact.
-Things began to change when, from the 1990s, large amounts of the disaccharide was found in desiccation-tolerant angiosperms, such as Myrothamnus flabellifolius and Sporobolus spp, amounts that could not be ascribed to microbial contamination.[9][15]
+Things began to change when, from the 1990s, large amounts of the disaccharide were found in desiccation-tolerant angiosperms, such as Myrothamnus flabellifolius and Sporobolus spp., amounts that could not be ascribed to microbial contamination.[9][15]

 • the capacity to synthesize trehalose is not limited to resurrection plants;